-The EAC/AA system server runs an Oracle 11.2.0.3.database with bespoke software written in C and SQL (using embedded SQL statements to interface with the database).
+The EAC/AA system server runs an Oracle 12.2.0.1.database with bespoke software written in C and SQL (using embedded SQL statements to interface with the database).

-For the 3-Tier application, the Application Server runs Oracle Forms 11G version 11.1.2.2.0 on Microsoft Windows 2012 Server as well as Net10 to enable client - server communication.
+For the 3-Tier application, the Application Server runs Oracle Forms 12c version 12.2.1.2.0 on Microsoft Windows 2012 Server as well as Oracle Net services to enable client - server communication.

-For the 2-Tier application, the Application server runs Oracle Forms 11Gversion 11.1.1.6.0on a Sun Solaris Server.
+For the 2-Tier application, the Application server runs Oracle Forms 12c version 12.2.1.2.0 on a Sun Solaris Server.

 An overview of the software architecture for 3-Tier and 2-Tier is given in Figure 10 and Figure 10a respectively.